Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: Simulations and application

 Next, we evaluate the time-varying response of job training on employment.
 Here, $X_1\in\mathbb{R}^{65}$ are covariates at baseline; $D_1\in\mathbb{R}$ is the total class hours in the first year; $X_2\in\mathbb{R}^{30}$ are covariates observed at the end of the first year; $D_2\in \mathbb{R}$ is the total class hours in the second year; and $Y\in\mathbb{R}$ is the proportion of weeks employed in the fourth year.
 The covariates and the sample of $n=3,141$ observations we use are similar to \cite{colangelo2020double}.
 The time-varying response $\theta^{GF}_0(d_1,d_2)$ is the counterfactual mean employment given $d_1$ class hours in year one and $d_2$ class hours in year two; $\theta^{GF,\nabla}_0(d_1,d_2)$ is the increment of counterfactual mean employment given $d_1$ class hours in year one and incrementally more than $d_2$ class hours in year two.
 Figure~\ref{fig:JC3} visualizes the time-varying response estimate and its derivative with respect to the second dose.

 The effect of training on employment appears to be positive when the duration of training is relatively brief.
 At best, the response to receiving job training appears to be 64\% employment, compared to receiving no class hours at all which gives 56\% employment.
 The maximum response is achieved by 480--1280 class hours (12--32 weeks) in year one and 0--480 (0--12 weeks) in year two.
 There is another local maximum of counterfactual employment achieved by 1200 class hours (30 weeks) in both years.
 Class hours in year one and year two may be complementary at low levels, as visualized by the incremental response.
 The large plateau in counterfactual employment suggests that a successful yet cost effective policy may be 480 class hours (12 weeks) in the first year and an optional, brief follow up in the second year.
-Supplement~\ref{sec:application_details} provides implementation details and verifies that our results are robust to the sample choice.

 In summary, under standard identifying assumptions, we find that the US Job Corps may provide two distinct benefits: reducing arrests and increasing employment, under different durations of class hours.
-Many class hours in the first year may directly decrease arrests in the fourth year; $1,600$ class hours (40 weeks) may cause a reduction of about $0.1$ arrests.
-Meanwhile, few class hours in the first and second years may significantly increase employment in the fourth year; 480 class hours (12 weeks) in both years may cause an 8\% increase in employment.
+Many class hours in the first year may directly decrease arrests in the fourth year, while few class hours in the first and second years may significantly increase employment in the fourth year.
+Section~18 of \cite{rahul2024supplement} provides implementation details and verifies that our results are robust to the sample choice.